-1. Not all pages might exist in all locations and languages.
-You should not use hreflang annotations to point none existing pages.
+1. All pages might not exist in all locations and languages.
+You should not use hreflang annotations to point to non-existent pages.

 2. You need hreflang annotations only for pages you want to be indexed by search systems, which is a significant point to keep in mind.

 3. Non-canonical URLs should not have hreflang annotations.

 Choosing hreflang annotations can be a very complicated thing.
 The most important thing that you need to take care of is that your account pages are supposed to be linked with hreflang received annotations.

 There are several problems with processing the info in sitemaps by Google because it does not process XML pages that often.
 Therefore, if you choose this method you can face some errors in Google Search Console.